JoeCode: Code with distinct characteristics traceable to its author.

 If you have an idea for a unique web application chances are I can build it using Ruby/Sinatra.
 If you need a website, I'll get you setup on Jekyll.
 If you force my hand I'll deploy WordPress for you.

-$120/hour.
-More than a mechanic, less than a plumber.
+$142/hour.
 Let's chat, chances are I've already solved the problem you're facing. email@example.com

 You can learn more about my work experience by visiting my LinkedIn profile.